0m3re/calendar/README.md

 ## Author

 This calendar was created by 0m3re.
-You can find more of my work on [GitHub](https://github.com/0m3re) or follow me on Twitter.
+You can find more of my work on [GitHub](https://github.com/0m3re).